Social Media Benchmark Report 2026: Rates, Reach, and Growth by Platform

 2. Benchmark by Industry

 A 0.30% engagement rate on Facebook is below average for a food brand but above average for financial services.
 Industry context matters as much as platform context.
-Tools like our social media benchmarks calculator let you compare against your specific niche.
+Use the industry table above, or our social media benchmarks calculator for your specific niche.

 3. Track Trends, Not Snapshots